tuandm/laravue/README.md

 API will be served by Laravel.
 In this project, you need to run migration and data feeder to generate sample data for authentication/authorization, other APIs will be faked.

 ## Getting started
-This project is built build on top of fresh latest version Laravel (5.7).
+This project is built on top of fresh latest version Laravel (5.7).
 You should check the installation guide of Laravel [here](https://laravel.com/docs/5.7)

 ```bash
 # Clone the project and run composer